-A yellow butterfly flutters around purple flowers as I peek up from my diary.
+A yellow butterfly flutters around violet flowers as I peek up from my diary.
 I see orchids, banana leaves, and the biggest peace lilies I have ever seen.. just growing in the wild.

 I hear the symphony of nature.. insects, birds, and a blissful breeze.
 Every now and then a scooter passes by in the distance.
 A rooster crows.
 And Kapli kapali.*

-The raining has ceased, but I can still hear the drops dripping from low-hanging branches.
+The raining has ceased, but I can still hear the soothing sound of drops dripping from low-hanging branches.
 Earlier this morning I showered in the magical outdoor bathroom oasis.
 Natural rain trickled down while I took the hottest shower I have taken in six months.

 Eric is behind me now preparing our coffee.
 We remain silent to savor this moment of tranquility.
 It’s a break from the busy bustling of Bangkok.
 Our giant coconut drinks are sitting on the table beside where I write.
 A yellow carnation and a red rose.
 A round table close to the ground.
 Two pillows.
 Two coconuts with frangipanis and straws.